official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-2.md

 477. An undated manuscript note from Mr Powell to Mr Blair suggested that Mr Straw wanted to discuss his advice.[^168]

-[^166] Minute Straw to Prime Minister, 25 March 2002, ‘Crawford/Iraq’.
+[^166]: Minute Straw to Prime Minister, 25 March 2002, ‘Crawford/Iraq’.
-[^167] Minute Patey to Goulty, 25 March 2002, ‘Iraq: Military Action’.
+[^167]: Minute Patey to Goulty, 25 March 2002, ‘Iraq: Military Action’.
-[^168] Manuscript comment Powell to PM, [undated], on Minute Straw to Prime Minister, 25 March 2002,
+[^168]: Manuscript comment Powell to PM, [undated], on Minute Straw to Prime Minister, 25 March 2002,

 472

-The Report of the Iraq Inquiry478.
-There is no No.10 record of that discussion.
+478. There is no No.10 record of that discussion.

 479. Mr Straw told the Inquiry that his recommendation was: